 With administration in Washington taking energy policy in a rapid new direction, momentums within green energy and efficiency regulations are likely to change significantly within the next few years.
 Whereas Hillary Clinton had threatened curbs on fracking, Trump plans to rip up energy regulations, lifting suspended oilfield work on federal lands.
-But which major energy sectors will be affected?
+But which major energy industry sectors will be affected?
 And how do new technologies come into play with major changes set to come about this year?

 If President Trump and the Republican Congress follow through with promised changes to the tax code, there could be a removal in tax breaks for electric cars; meaning wind and solar companies may be left without incentives they currently enjoy.
 However, the price of harnessing solar and wind power has dropped so much that experts claim it could compete with traditional power sources – even without subsidies.

 Pipeline construction has had a great shift in focus recently.
 Current oil and gas construction activity in the U.S. will focus on optimization rather than expansion this year.
 President Trump has recently signed off executive actions to advance Keystone XL and Dakota pipelines; therefore it’s likely there will be a big push to increase gas pipeline capacity from the U.S. Southwest to and through Mexico.
-Furthermore, according to stats from the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration, more aggressive inspection regimes by pipeline operators are going ahead in 2017 in an effort to reduce accidents.
+Furthermore, according to stats from the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration, more aggressive inspection regimes by pipeline operators are going ahead in 2017 in an effort to reduce accidents in the energy industry.

 More Energy Resources in More Countries